Christmas is fast approaching and many parents dread the commercial side of it: either because of the sheer amount of plastic

 1. Memberships and subscriptions

 Are you regulars at one of the indoor playgrounds?
 Do your kids love Jumpstreet?
 Fans of a certain magazine?
-Multi-pass to Blok Space?
+Multi-pass to the nearest indoor playground?
 Get a subscription or a membership and enjoy the present for months to come.

 Cinema or theatre tickets work for all ages.
 Top up with popcorn or after-show-ice-cream.